SovereignCloudStack/standards/Standards/scs-0003-v1-sovereign-cloud-standards-yaml.md

 This decision record describes two main points:

-1. How we denote our certification types by means of a YAML file.
+1. How we denote our certificate types by means of a YAML file.
-2. Our process for constructing and progressing the certification types.
+2. Our process for constructing and progressing the certificate types.

 ## Motivation

 This decision record establishes a mechanism (by means of the YAML file) with the following three main objectives:

-- to provide an overview of the mandatory standards for the different SCS certification levels
+- to provide an overview of the mandatory standards for the different SCS certificate types
-- to make the lifecycle of certification levels traceable
+- to make the lifecycle of certificate types traceable
 - to provide a machine-readable document for further processing (e.g. for a compliance tool suite or continuous integration).

 ### Overview of mandatory SCS standards

 Digging through a repository of draft, stable, replaced and rejected standards becomes increasingly challenging with a growing number documents and decision records.
-A central document that lists all mandatory standards to acquire a certain certification level can resolve this issue.
+A central document that lists all mandatory standards to acquire a certificate of a certain type can resolve this issue.
 It provides clarity for providers as well as users and helps to understand the value proposition of SCS.

-### Lifecycle of certification levels
+### Lifecycle of certificate types

 Standards and therefore certifications will evolve over time.
-To provide transparency and traceability for the lifecycle of SCS certification levels, the whole history of our certifications should be recorded.
-Pre-notification of changes to our certification levels allows users to adapt their environments or deployment automation to the new standards in advance.
+To provide transparency and traceability for the lifecycle of SCS certificate types, the whole history of our certifications should be recorded.
+Pre-notification of changes to our certificate types allows users to adapt their environments or deployment automation to the new standards in advance.

 ### Machine-readability for further processing

-By providing a machine-readable document, we can generate web-friendly overviews of our certification levels as well as create a tool suite that checks environments against all described standards.
+By providing a machine-readable document, we can generate web-friendly overviews of our certificate types as well as create a tool suite that checks environments against all described standards.

 ## SCS Certification YAML